sequelize/sequelize/README.md

 ## Tests ##

-In order to run the tests, just do ```npm install```, which will install expresso and jasmine.
-I am switching from expresso to jasmine, so please add according tests to your pull requests.
+In order to run the tests, just do ```npm install```, which will install jasmine.
+Please add tests to your pull requests.
 This is how you start the tests:

-    node_modules/.bin/expresso -s test/**/*
     node_modules/.bin/jasmine-node spec/

 Current build status on travis-ci: [![Build Status](https://secure.travis-ci.org/sdepold/sequelize.png)](http://travis-ci.org/sdepold/sequelize)